Crystal Lake Park Canada Geese Population and Management

 Introduction and Overview

-Within the last decade, the park district has seen a rising population of resident Giant Canada Geese in Crystal Lake Park.
+Early within the last decade, the park district was seeing a rising population of resident Giant Canada Geese in Crystal Lake Park.
 Exciting to see, and fun to watch, the population was an asset to the park initially.
 These particular Canada Geese live in the park year round, enjoying the easy access to water and lack of predators the park provides.
 Other species of Canada Geese stop in the park during their migration in the spring and fall, but these resident geese do not.
-At a most recent count, there were approximately 80 Canada Geese making the nine acre lake their home.
+In early summer of 2020, there were over 180 Canada Geese making the nine acre lake their home.
 Every spring, each nesting pair typically lays 5-8 eggs.
 Without the management the park district undertakes, the population will continue growing exponentially.

-As the population continued to rise, negative impacts began happening on the park.
+As the population continued to rise, negative impacts began happening on the park and the park district began management efforts in an attempt to limit the impacts.
 Once a novel sight to see, the overabundant goose population began degrading Crystal Lake Park.
 Each goose deposits over 1 pound of feces per day, leading to public and employee health concerns, unpleasant and slippery pathways, and poor water quality.
 Shoreline habitats around the lake, and turf grass within the park, have been grazed and degraded leading to erosion and poor turf quality for visitors to the park.
-Lastly, the increased goose population has lead to neighbor concerns and traffic issues in the park and along Park Street, Broadway Avenue, and even University Avenue.
+Lastly, the increased goose population has led to neighbor concerns and traffic issues in the park and along Park Street, Broadway Avenue, and even University Avenue.

 Goose feces throughout the park is a concern for both the employees who must clean it, and visitors to the park alike.
-Feces also washes into the lake and contributes to nuisance algae growth.
+Feces also washes into the lake and is one contributor to nuisance algae growth.

 Since 2012, the park district has spent substantial time and resources managing the goose population in a wide variety of ways.
 This has included everything from signage discouraging feeding geese, beacon lights, sprays and repellents, predator decoys, fencing, Illinois Department of Natural Resources permitted egg and nest management, dog and laser hazing, and habitat modification.
 See below for more information and a timeline on goose management tactics.